Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Sonine polynomial approximation to the diffusion transport coefficients in steady-state conditions

-Figures \eqref{fig5}--\eqref{fig8} show the $\al$-dependence of the (scaled) coefficients $D_T(\al)/D_T(1)$, $D(\al)/D(1)$, $D_0(\al)/D_0(1)$, and $D_0^{U}(\al)/D_0^{U}(1)$, respectively.
-Four different values of the mass ratio $m/m_g$ were considered; in all systems $m_0/m=8$ and $\sigma_0/\sigma=2$ [$\sigma_0/\sigma=(m_0/m_g)^{1/3}$].
-In addition, \vicente{the results derived from the Brownian limiting case are also shown for comparison.
-In this case, the diffusion coefficients $D_T$, $D$, $D_0$, and $D_0^U$ are given by Eqs.\ \eqref{6.8}, \eqref{6.12}, \eqref{5.15.3}, and \eqref{5.16.1}, respectively.} We observe that in general the diffusion transport coefficients deviate from their elastic forms, especially for strong inelasticity as expected.
-However, these deviations are much smaller than those have been found for \emph{dry} (no gas phase) granular mixtures (see for example, figures 4, 5 and 6 of \cite{GMV13a} for $x_0=0.2$).
-This means that the surrounding molecular gas generally hinders the diffusion of tracer particles in a granular gas.
-While the (scaled) thermal diffusion and tracer diffusion coefficients exhibit a monotonic dependence on the coefficient of restitution [$D_T(\al)/D_T(1)$ ($D_0(\al)/D_0(1)$) decreases (increases) with inelasticity] regardless the mass ratio considered, the (scaled) mutual diffusion coefficient $D(\al)/D(1)$ has a non-monotonic dependence on $\al$.
 With respect to the mass ratio, for a fixed value of the (common) coefficient of restitution, it is quite obvious that the (scaled) thermal diffusion coefficient increases with increasing the mass ratio, while the (scaled) tracer diffusion coefficient decreases with increasing the mass ratio.
 The behaviour of the (scaled) mutual diffusion coefficient depends on the range of values of $\al$ considered since there are crossings between the different curves.
 The (scaled) velocity diffusion coefficient has no analogue in the dry granular case.
 We see that it always increases with increasing inelasticity.
 Moreover, at a given value of $\al$, it increases with decreasing the mass ratio $m/m_g$.
 We also observe that the convergence of the curves towards the Brownian limiting case is slower than that found by \cite[]{GG22} for \emph{monocomponent} granular suspensions.
 In this latter case, the results derived for finite values of $m/m_g$ practically coincide with those obtained in the Brownian limit for values of the mass ratio around 50.
 Figures \eqref{fig5}--\eqref{fig8} clearly show that there are still (small) discrepancies between the results derived here and those obtained in the Brownian limit for values of the mass ratio $m_0/m_g=1000$.

-\section{An application: Segregation of an intruder in a granular suspension}
+\section{An application: Segregation of intruders in a granular suspension}